 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a Plat-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Estates at Snoqualmie Valley Trail (Major 238550), were generally at higher assessment levels than the rest of the population.
-This annual update valuation model corrects for these strata differences.
-This annual update valuation model corrects for these strata differences.
+The area required a single standard area adjustment.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 365 useable residential sales in the area.
+With the exception of parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 710 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2017.
+Sales used in the valuation model were time adjusted to January 1, 2018.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.